10 Fun Facts About Color

 A black and white movie, or photograph is often not as easy to recall as a color image.
 Scientists believe this may be because color has a stronger appeal to the sense and as a result makes a more lasting impression on the memory.

 10. Wearing black makes you appear more powerful.

-The power suit, the little black dress, graduation gowns, judge’s robes; wearing black comes with a gravitas that is often perceived as power.
+The power suit, the little black dress, graduation gowns, and judge’s robes; wearing black comes with a gravitas perceived as powerful.
 Going on a job interview or into a meeting to ask for a raise?
 Wear that black outfit!

-Next time you’re walking outside, meeting with friends or shopping for a new item in your home, think about how your perception of the colors is influencing your mood or decisions.
+Next time you’re walking outside, meeting with friends, or shopping for a new item in your home, think about how your perception of color is influencing your mood or decisions.
 Do you notice any of these fun facts about color out in the wild?
-And now, what’s your favorite color?